Forensic Linguistics (MA)

 Understand linguistic evidence

-Take a deep dive into various forms of forensic evidence that have been used in legal cases and learn to distinguish expert from pseudoscientific evidence.
+Take a deep dive into various forms of forensic evidence used in legal cases and distinguish expert from pseudoscientific evidence.

 Our innovative Forensic Linguistics (MA) programme equips you with theory and practical techniques to analyse the use of language in legal contexts, evaluate expert testimony on forensic matters and consider the role of expertise in legal systems more generally.